AlanRostem/DAT220_notes/public/res/chapters/ch6.md

 - If there is no proper decomposition of the relation, then it may lead to problems like loss of information.

+## Lossless-Join Decomposition

+A lossless-join decomposition is a decomposition of a relation into relations, such that a natural join of the two smaller relations yields back the original relation.

+π<sub>X</sub>(r) ⋈ π <sub>Y</sub> (r) = r

+## Dependency-Preserving Decomposition

+If we decompose a relation R into relations R1 and R2, All dependencies of R either must be a part of R1 or R2 or must be derivable from combination of FD’s of R1 and R2.